Robert Leeshock: Biography

 Besides being an actor, a writer and a producer, Leeshock works as a professional photographer from his studio (Robert Leeshock Photography, established in June 2009) in New York and New Jersey creating projects for film and television.
 He specializes in family portraits, weddings, events, actors' headshots and commercial print.

-He's also an excellent athlete (he played lacrosse for Cornell), salsa dancer and singer.
+He is also an athlete (he played lacrosse for Cornell), salsa dancer and singer.
 He currently lives in New York, has one brother and three sisters.
 His girlfriend is Jacquelyn Mavrookas.
 They met in 2010.